 Trusting that the advice in these four areas will help you project the professional image you want others to notice about you, use these tips to enhance your career.

 Your successful professional image, projected through your speaking, face-to-face meetings, written communication, and appearance, will result in more opportunities for networking.

 Networking is building professional, mutually serving relationships for the purpose of helping both parties obtain goals.
 The term originates in a dictionary definition: “a system of elements (as lines or channels) that cross in the manner of the threads in a net.”
 (Merriam-Webster) Your image and communication are critical to advancing your networking success.

 People have always built professional networks informally, but attention in recent years has focused on systematically building relationships with professional friends and friends of friends.

-If you've successfully developed a professional image through your face-to-face, written, and spoken communication; your appearance and your presence, your career will soar.
-I trust these resources will help take you anywhere you want to go.
+If you've successfully developed a professional image through your face-to-face, written, and spoken communication; your appearance, and your presence, your career will soar.